-Management believes that, through a combination of independent third party verification and sophisticated wood supply analysis, Acadian harvests at levels consistent with its sustainable forest management plans across its timberland asset base.
-The NB Timberlands and Maine Timberlands are certified under the Sustainable Forestry Initiative Standard (SFIS® 2015-2019 Edition), which includes measures of assurance for sustainable harvesting compliance.
+Management believes that, through a combination of independent third-party verification and sophisticated wood supply analysis, Acadian harvests at levels consistent with its sustainable forest management plans across its timberland asset base.
+The NB Timberlands and Maine Timberlands are certified under the current SFI® program, which includes measures of assurance for sustainable harvesting compliance.
 Management intends to continue to maintain these practices.